What's up with DACA?

 5) DACA expiration before September 5, 2016

-If you had DACA status but it expired before September 5, 2016 it’s possible to file a new initial DACA request.
+If you had DACA status but it expired before September 5, 2016 it’s possible to file another DACA request.
 You must list the date your prior DACA expired or was terminated on the form I-821.

 6) DACA status is current until the expiration date and can be renewed